Unione Corse: Influence and structure

 If the initial French official response to the French Connection was seen or exploited by the American authorities as evidence of relations between local political elites and the organised crime, scholars highlight other probable explanations: the low level of drug use in France until the end of the 1960s, the major efforts required by the Algerian War until 1962, and the opposition to American interference by the ruling Gaullist party.
 Furthermore, French-American collaboration against the French Connection precedes the eventual shutdown of the network in the early 1970s, as evidenced by the arrest of prominent Corsican chemist Jo Cesari near Marseille in 1964.
 At any rate, both the American and French authorities, who feared a Communist contagion in Western Europe, did work with Italo-Corsican clans in the late 1940s–early 1950s to break dockworkers strikes in Marseille in the context of the containment doctrine.
 Scholars also contend that the influence of the Italo-Corsican organized crime on local authorities in the Marseille area rather flourished in the 1930s and declined after World War II, when the French Connection thrived.
 Researcher Paola Monzini has argued that the relevance of a rapprochement with local politicians becomes less obvious as trafficking takes on an international dimension.

 In popular culture

-In Ian Fleming's novel On Her Majesty's Secret Service (1964), the Unione Corse is depicted as a Corsican-based mafia led by Marc-Ange Draco.
+In Ian Fleming's James Bond novel On Her Majesty's Secret Service (1963), the Unione Corse is depicted as a Corsican-based mafia led by Marc-Ange Draco.
 The Union Corse also appears in Frederick Forsyth's novel The Day of the Jackal (1971).